Welcome From The Head of Early And Middle Years, Andrew Crider

 During these years, students move from the multidisciplinary classrooms of the Early Years and begin to focus on individual subjects taught by specialist teachers.

-We acknowledge, too, the critical nature of the Middle Years in developing personal identity.
-Therefore, our Middle Years educators demonstrate a deep commitment to the social and emotional well-being of the young people in their care.
-Students benefit from a Middle Years Co-ordinator, who takes the lead in pastoral care, monitoring individual progress and supporting student development.
-The Co-ordinator is supported by a group of Advisors – faculty members responsible for groups of eight to twelve students.
+Middle Years is also a key period during which students develop their personal identity.
+Our Middle Years educators demonstrate a deep commitment to the social and emotional well-being of the young people in their care.
+Our Head of Middle Years takes the lead in pastoral care, monitoring individual progress and supporting student development.
+Alongside this students are supported by a group of Advisors – faculty members responsible for groups of eight to twelve students.
 Apart from regular weekly meetings, Advisor Groups get together socially once or twice a semester in order to help foster positive relationships between students and staff.